resthub/resthub.org/backbone-stack.rst

 Always specify the context for event binding
 --------------------------------------------

-In order to allow automatic cleanup when the View is removed, you should always specify the context when binding model or collection events :
+In order to allow automatic cleanup when the View is removed, you should always specify the context when binding models or collection events :

 .. code-block:: javascript